Russula virescens

-Russula virescens is a basidiomycete mushroom of the genus Russula, and is commonly known as the green-cracking russula, the quilted green russula, or the green brittlegill.
+Russula virescens is a basidiomycete mushroom of the genus Russula, and is commonly known as the green-cracking russula, the quilted green russula, or "green brittlegill" (which usually refers to Russula aeruginea).
 The species was described as new to science in 1774 by Jacob Christian Schaeffer.
 It can be recognized by its distinctive pale green cap that measures up to 15 cm in diameter, the surface of which is covered with darker green angular patches.
 It has crowded white gills, and a firm, white stipe that is up to 8 cm tall and 4 cm thick.
 It resembles species such as Russula parvovirescens and R. crustosa.

 Its distribution encompasses Eurasia, North Africa, and possibly Central America.
 It fruits singly or scattered on the ground in both deciduous and mixed forests, forming mycorrhizal associations with broadleaf trees such as oak, European beech, and aspen.
 In Asia, it associates with several species of tropical lowland rainforest trees of the family Dipterocarpaceae.

 Considered to be one of the best edible mushrooms of its genus, it is especially popular in Spain and China.
 With a taste that is described variously as mild, nutty, fruity, or sweet, it is cooked by grilling, frying, sautéeing, or eaten raw.
 The mushrooms are rich in carbohydrates and proteins, with a low fat content.
 R. virescens has a ribonuclease enzyme with a biochemistry unique among edible mushrooms.
 It also has biologically active polysaccharides, and a laccase enzyme that can break down several dyes used in the laboratory and in the textile industry.